jahangirmohammed/angular-experiments/README.md

-app/                    --> all of the source files for the application app.css               --> default stylesheet components/           --> all app specific modules view1/                --> the view1 view template and logic
+app/                    --> all of the source files for the application app.css               --> default stylesheet components/           --> all app specific modules actors-search/                --> the actors search view template and logic
-    view1.html            --> the partial template
+    view.html            --> the partial template
     view.js              --> the controller logic
     view_test.js         --> tests of the controller
   app.js                --> main application module